No script

 You’ll be surprised to know that Romania is Europe’s 5th largest wine producer!
 With vast hills bathed in Sun and moderate weather, our country's geography is ideal for vineyards.
 And Romanians love to socialise over a glass, or two, or three... :)

-In the last 15 years the quality and variety of our wines and the culture surrounding wine drinking has exploded.
-Besides popular large-scale producers who go for the whole spectrum of wines, there are many craft, artisan small wine makers who focus on 2-3 types which are exceptional.
+In the last 15 years, the quality and variety of our wines and the culture surrounding wine drinking have exploded.
+Besides popular large-scale producers who go for the whole spectrum of wines, there are many craft, artisan small winemakers who focus on 2-3 types which are exceptional.
 This will be a great souvenir from Romania to surprise those back home.

 ready to ride